Curriculum for Teachers

 - 5-PS1-4: Conduct an investigation to determine whether the mixing of two or more substances results in new substances.

-- 5-PS1-1: Develop a model to describe that matter is made of particles too small to be seen.
+What are the signs of a chemical change and a chemical reaction?- 5-PS1-1: Develop a model to describe that matter is made of particles too small to be seen.

 - 5-PS1-2: Measure and graph quantities to provide evidence that regardless of the type of change that occurs when heating, cooling or mixing substances, the total weight of matter is conserved.